 Period | Weather | Day temperature | Night temperature |

-December – March | In December, the weather is usually overcast, but not raining as much compared to the rest of the Monsoon (October-November).
-In January, nights are pleasant, and days are sunny, but the weather is quite comfortable.
+December – March | In December, the weather is usually overcast, but not as rainy as it is during the rest of the Monsoon season (October-November).
+In January, nights are pleasant and days are sunny, making the weather quite comfortable.
 The end of December and January are the best months to visit Chennai.
 But beachfront hotels south of town are usually fully booked if you don’t book early! | 25-32° | 18-25° |

-April – June | Clearer skies, scorching weather, and peak temperatures in late May can reach above 40 degrees, but usually only for a few days. | 35 – 41° | 25 – 30° |
+April – June | Clearer skies, scorching weather, and peak temperatures in late May can reach above 40 degrees, but this typically lasts only for a few days. | 35 – 41° | 25 – 30° |

 July – September | Summer monsoon, or more correctly, the Southwest Monsoon.
 As the wind from the west drives the clouds over the South Indian mountain range, the rainfalls become fewer, and you get overcast weather with occasional showers.
 Usually, this means that the temperature remains comfortable and the weather is not too different from summer days in the UK, though perhaps a few degrees warmer and a bit more humid between the showers. | 28 – 35° | 24 – 28° |

-October – November | The main monsoon, most often starting in mid-October (Called the Northeast Monsoon), is the main monsoon for the Chennai area.
+October – November | The main monsoon, which most often starts in mid-October (Known as the Northeast Monsoon), is the primary monsoon for the Chennai area.
 It can rain a lot during this monsoon, although usually not as much as on the West Coast of India during the Southwest Monsoon.
 Nevertheless, one can also get an occasional sunny day.
-The temperature is usually quite pleasant, but sometimes parts of the town may get flooded. | 25 – 33° | 22 – 26° |
+The temperature is usually quite pleasant, but occasionally, parts of the town may experience flooding. | 25 – 33° | 22 – 26° |

 Our office